South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 South Alabama vs. Georgia Southern College Football Odds, Plays and Insights

-The South Alabama Jaguars (3-2, 0-0 Sun Belt) are favored by 3.5 points when they play host to the Georgia Southern Eagles (2-4, 0-0 Sun Belt) in Sun Belt action on Thursday, October 14, 2021 at Hancock Whitney Stadium.
-The point total for the outing is set at 51.
+Sun Belt foes meet when the South Alabama Jaguars (3-2, 0-0 Sun Belt) host the Georgia Southern Eagles (2-4, 0-0 Sun Belt) on Thursday, October 14, 2021 at Hancock Whitney Stadium.
+South Alabama is favored by 3 points.
+The total is 49.5 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.